w3bdesign/w3bdesign/README.md

 <br/> <br/>
 In my free time, I love to explore new technologies and techniques, experiment with design and development tools, and contribute to open-source projects.

-Right now my primary focus is on experimenting with GPT-4 and finding out how to utilize it for web development, coding assistance, online research and implementing it with AI-based online applications, such as https://github.com/w3bdesign/spotify-import
+Right now my primary focus is on experimenting with GPT-4, GPT-4-Turbo as well as other new AI models and finding out how to best utilize it for web development, coding assistance, online research and implementing it with AI-based online applications, such as https://github.com/w3bdesign/spotify-import

 You can check out some of my recent work on my Github profile.
 </span>